lucija-blazevski/assignment_python/README.md

 In your Pycharm terminal type: pip install git+https://github.com/lucija-blazevski/assignment_python.git

-Then in your Pycharm console type: from cheat import cheat
+Then in your Pycharm console type: from cheat import cheat *

 Now you are ready to use the function cheat()

-*If you want to avoid importing the module, you can use: cheat.cheat()
+*If the import state is as follows: "import cheat", to use the function cheat() use: cheat.cheat()